msu-csc232-sp24/lab01-ttsudarshan/README.md

 ### Due Date

-Your assignment submission is due by 11:59 PM, Saturday....
+Your assignment submission is due by the end of your lab period.
+Write permissions to your repository will expire at 23:59, Saturday, January 27, 2024.

 ### Grading Rubric